FeFB/asaas-node/README.md

 # ASAAS-NODE
-The project is a wrapper for the ASAAS' Restful API.
+The project is an unofficial wrapper for the [ASAAS.com](https://www.asaas.com/) Rest API.
 The project is using RxJS, so you must know something about.

 ## Getting Started